 - Special consideration will be given to freelance journalists.

 How much money will be given away each year?

 Approximately $230,000 will be dispersed each year.
 Grant sizes will depend on the proposal and the inclusion of a detailed budget.

 How often will you distribute grants?

-There are two funding rounds each year, in January and June; applications take approximately 6 weeks from the end of the application period to process.
+Starting from January 2020, the Fund for Women Journalists will accept applications on a rolling basis; applications take approximately 3 weeks from the submission to process.
 Please keep this in mind as you design your project timeline.

 Can I include a personal stipend as part of my budget?